-The biomechanical aetiology of so-called idiopathic scoliosis is based on material and observations from 1984 (scholarship one month of T. Karski in Invalid Foundation Hospital in Helsinki / Finland - operator of scoliosis Dr Olai Snellman) and on material of Paediatric Orthopaedic and Rehabilitation Department of Medical University in Lublin in the years 1984 - 2007/2014.
+The biomechanical aetiology of so-called idiopathic scoliosis is based on material and observations from 1984 (T. Karski - scholarship one month in Invalid Foundation Hospital in Helsinki / Finland - cooperation with operator of scoliosis - Dr Olai Snellman) and on material of Paediatric Orthopaedic and Rehabilitation Department of Medical University in Lublin in the years 1984-2009.
+Next (2009-2014) based on material of Out Patients Clinic of both authors.

 We found three group and four types of scoliosis.
-With the type of scoliosis is connected the method of treatment and possibility of causal prophylaxis.
+With the type of scoliosis is connected the method of treatment and causal prophylaxis.

-All strengthened exercises of extensor muscles in therapy should be reject from the program of treatment.
-These exercises fortify mainly contracted paravertebral muscles and magnify curves of scoliosis.
+All strengthened exercises in therapy should be reject from the program of treatment.
 Only the stretching exercises are proper.
 The causal prophylaxis should be introduced to all patients in all countries.